JanDintel/wicked_pdf_printer/README.md

 # wicked_pdf_printer

-Run the Wicked PDF Ruby gem in a separate Docker image and connect to to the PDF printer using DRb.
+Run the Wicked PDF Ruby gem in a separate Docker container and connect to to the PDF printer using DRb.

 ## Problem and solution